varora1406/super-rentals-tutorial/src/markdown/tutorial/part-1/01-orientation.md

 > Zoey says...
 >
 > The `localhost` address in the URL means that you can only access the development server from your local machine.
-If you would like to share your work with the world, you will have to *[deploy][TODO: link to deploy]* your app to the public Internet.
-We'll cover how to do that in Part 2 of the tutorial.
+If you would like to share your work with the world, you will have to *[deploy][TODO: link to deploy and add back "We'll cover how to do that in Part 2 of the tutorial."]* your app to the public Internet.

 You can exit out of the development server at any time by typing `Ctrl + C` into the terminal window where `ember server` is running.
 That is, typing the "C" key on your keyboard *while* holding down the "Ctrl" key at the same time.
 Once it has stopped, you can start it back up again with the same `ember server` command.
 We recommend having two terminal windows open: one to run the server in background, another to type other Ember CLI commands.